gridlocdev/v/vlib/db/mysql/README.md

 of the executable too (it should be right next to the .exe file).

-This is a temporary workaround, until we have a more permanent solution, or at least more user friendly errors for that situation.
+This is a temporary workaround, until we have a more permanent solution, or at least more user-friendly errors for that situation.

 ## Basic Usage